ilpropheta/playground-ot4mmv6n/markdowns/exercise4.md

 *Bruce Lee* about his experience with strings in C++.

-(joke inspired by Bruce Lee's "Three stages of cultivation").
+(joke inspired by Bruce Lee's [Three stages of cultivation](https://www.brucelee.com/podcast-blog/2017/6/21/51-the-three-stages)).

 ## `std::string_view` in a nutshell